 NEFE considers grant requests twice each year.
-Be aware of the postmark deadline for each funding cycle, which is provided in the NEFE grant guidelines, and which applies regardless of the carrier used.
+Be aware of the postmark deadline for each funding process, which is provided in the NEFE grant guidelines, and which applies regardless of the carrier used.
 Letters of Inquiry received after one deadline automatically roll to the next process.

-Will NEFE provide a sample Concept Inquiry from a successful applicant? -
+Will NEFE provide a sample Letter of Inquiry from a successful applicant? -

 No. Each successful NEFE project request is created as a unique approach to solving an unmet financial literacy need.
 Therefore, it is NEFE's practice not to share the content of another organization's inquiry with other prospective applicants.
-The guidelines are structured to help applicants prepare their Concept Inquiry in a manner that presents the essential information about their project.
+The guidelines are structured to help applicants prepare their Letter of Inquiry in a manner that presents the essential information about their project.

 Our nonprofit organization's clients are an underserved population who has an unmet need for financial education.
 How can I get NEFE funding that will pay for financial education classes? -

 NEFE does not fund new or ongoing financial education programs or the administrative and operating expenses used to conduct financial education classes, seminars or workshops.
 If you seek materials to provide financial education programs to your constituents, please visit the For Educators area of this site.
 NEFE offers several educational materials that are readily available for use with a broad cross section of underserved populations.
 All of our materials are offered at no cost.

 Who can I talk to about a specific project idea? -

 While we do not provide advice or topic ideas to applicants, we will answer questions you have about the grants program and funding priorities.
 Additionally, we host webinars for potential applicants.

 Orientation webinars: These webinars are scheduled about one month before each grant cycle deadline.
 During this time, NEFE Grants staff provides an overview of the process and responds to questions about the grant guidelines and how to submit applications.
 Potential applicants are not required to participate in a webinar.
 However, those who plan to participate must register for the call at least 48 hours in advance so NEFE can gauge volume and have sufficient time to transmit webinar instructions.
 What NEFE Grant Reviewers Look For: This section contains helpful information about what reviewers consider when assessing a request.